UIC-CS484/assignment-2---final-project-repository-team-27/README.md

 app.set ('trust proxy', 1) <br/>
 cookie: { sameSite: 'none', secure: true, httpOnly: true }

-### areas of my application that I would like to enhance or restructure given more time
+### Areas of my application that I would like to enhance or restructure given more time

 Definitely my CSS files on the frontend.
 They're a huge mess.
 I would really like to restructure it in such a way that there is a base style and any compoenents that need more detailed or specific styles can just inherit that functionality and add on to it.